Twenty-first annual gala honors success in the classroom and community.

-Izzo directed Michigan State to a 27-9 record in 2007-08, recording the ninth 20-win season in the last 11 years.
-The season finished with a trip to the Sweet 16 of the NCAA Tournament, marking MSU's seventh trip to the regionals in the last 11 years, tying for second most in the nation.
+Izzo directed Michigan State to a 27-9 record in 2007-08.
+The season finished with a trip to the Sweet 16 of the NCAA Tournament, marking MSU's seventh trip to the regionals in the last 11 years.
 The 27 wins marked the fifth-largest total in school history at the time, while the 24 regular-season victories were the then third-largest regular-season total for MSU.
-The Spartans were a perfect 17-0 at home, good for the first perfect home season since 2001 and just the fourth in Breslin Center history.
+The Spartans were a perfect 17-0 at home, good for the first perfect home season since 2001 and the fourth in Breslin Center history.

-The 2006-07 Michigan State squad excelled by getting back to Spartan basics - rebounding and defense.
+The 2006-07 Spartans excelled by getting back to basics - rebounding and defense.
 On the glass, the Spartans led the Big Ten in rebounding margin (+7.0).
 Defensively, MSU allowed opponents just 57.2 points per game, the lowest total since the 1951-52 squad allowed 56.0 points.
 Opponents also shot just 38.4 percent from the field, the lowest percentage since 1958-59 (.379).
 Nationally, the Spartans ranked sixth in scoring defense and field-goal percentage defense and eighth in rebounding margin.

 Michigan State returned to the Final Four in 2005, becoming the only team to appear in four Final Fours between 1999 and 2005.
-The Spartans finished the season with a 26-7 mark, including a 22-5 regular-season record.
-Since Michigan State joined the Big Ten, only three Spartan teams finished the regular season with fewer losses.
+The Spartans finished the season with a 26-7 mark, including 22-5 in the regular season.
+Since joining the Big Ten, only three Spartan teams finished the regular season with fewer losses.

 In the NCAA Tournament, MSU defeated No. 1 Duke and No. 2 Kentucky in the Austin Regional, becoming the first team in tournament history to defeat the Blue Devils and the Wildcats in the same year.
 Despite losing to North Carolina in the Final Four, Izzo was named the 2005 Clair Bee Award winner, recognizing the Division I men's basketball coach who has made the most significant positive contribution to his sport.